KongHQ-CX/kong-portal-customisation/workspaces/default/content/documentation/petstore-detail/usage.md

   href: "usage"
 ---

-# Subscribing
+# Usage

-How to subscribe to `Petstore` API would go here.
+More details usage instructions for "Petstore" would go here.